 Nine bean-rows will I have there, a hive for the honey-bee,

 And I shall have some peace there, for peace comes dropping slow.

-Though there's nothing visually exceptional about Innisfree (pronounced in-nish-free), the "Lake Isle" is a must-see if you're a Yeats fan.
+Although there's nothing visually exceptional about Innisfree (pronounced "in-nish-free"), the "Lake Isle" is a must-see if you're a W.B. fan.
 To reach Innisfree from Dromahair, take R287, the minor road that heads back along the south side of Lough Gill, toward Sligo Town.
 Turn right at a small crossroads, after 4 or 5 km (2 or 3 miles), where signposts point to Innisfree.
 A little road leads another couple of miles down to the lakeside, where you can see the island just offshore.